Mycenaean/Nuclear-Framework/Nuclear.Channels/README.md

 	</SomeEntity>
 </channels>
 ```
 Other properties are Description and Schema.
 Both are the same as for ChannelAttribute , Description if provided will autogenerate description for builtin tool for documentation.
-AuthenticationSchema will enforce desired authentication.
+ChannelAuthenticationSchemes will enforce desired authentication.

 ```c#
 [ChannelMethod(HttpMethod = ChannelHttpMethod.POST,Schema = AuthenticationSchemes.Basic,Description = "EntityMethod Description")]